-The Board of Representatives is authorized to promulgate, revise, amend and publish rules, regulations and orders necessary to carry out the purposes of this article.
+The County Legislature is authorized to promulgate, revise, amend and publish rules, regulations and orders necessary to carry out the purposes of this article.
 Such rules, regulations and orders may, but shall not be limited to or required to, include the following:

 Designate, define and modify categories of recyclable materials for which economic markets exist as regulated recyclable materials to be source separated pursuant to this article.

 Prescribe methods and standards of source separation for regulated recyclable materials.

 Identify one or more authorized recycling facilities to which regulated recyclable materials may be delivered, subject to such exceptions as the Solid Waste Manager may determine to be in the public interest.